Jared Ragland, USA: www.jaredragland.com

 Transportation to and from the airport will be provided from RDU, Raleigh-Durham Airport, 60 miles from Wilson.
 A car is optional, at the expense of the resident.
 A small bus system runs to the main shopping center around town, and the Festival will provide a bike.

-How to apply - (Next program will be announced in late spring 2018)
+How to apply (next program will be announced in May 2019)

 Candidates will submit a digital portfolio, a link to their website, and a brief cover letter with the application form (download at the bottom of this page) to: email@example.com